Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Magnetization of the F-state vs random-field strength

 (the so-called ``fluctuational'' or finite-size magnetization).
 One can build a good interpolation formula in the whole range of $R_{f}$ that reads

 $m_{1}$ and $m_{2}$ being the two limiting expressions above, Eqs. (\ref{eq:m-small_L-result}) and (\ref{eq:m-large_L-result}).

-One can see that for the $3d$ $xy$ model in Fig. \ref{Fig-m_vs_HR_L=00003D00003D512} the computed magnetization is substantially larger than the finite-size magnetization given by Eq. (\ref{eq:m_disordered_interpolation}) in the intermediate range of $H_{R}$.
+One can see that for the $3d$ $xy$ model in Fig. \ref{Fig-m_vs_HR_L=512} the computed magnetization is substantially larger than the finite-size magnetization given by Eq. (\ref{eq:m_disordered_interpolation}) in the intermediate range of $H_{R}$.
 For small $H_{R}$ the system is short-range-ordered, $m\cong1$.
 For large $H_{R}$ spins are forced to align with the random field and the system is completely disordered.
 The quasi-plateau of $m(H_{R})$ followed by the shoulder at $H_{R}/J\simeq2.5$ is due to the effect of vortex loops.
-As further decrease of $m$ requires creating vortex loops that cost energy, the system remains ordered. \cite{PGC-PRL2014} This holds until the the random field overpowers the exchange.
+As further decrease of $m$ requires creating vortex loops that cost energy, the system remains ordered. \cite{PGC-PRL2014} This holds until the RF overpowers the exchange.

 An interesting fact is the reversibility of the $m(H_{R})$ curve (in a limited range of $H_{R}$) that contrasts the hysteresis of $m(H)$ characterized by Barkhausen jumps.
-Increasing $H_{R}$ leads to turning spins more and more in the direction of the random field without overcoming any barriers.
+As $H_{R}$ increases the spins turn more and more in the direction of the random field without overcoming any barriers.
 This suggests that the obtained state is generically related to the collinear ground state of a pure ferromagnet.
-Reaching $H_{R}/J\simeq2$ causes creation of vortex loops and reversibility of the $m(H_{R})$ curve breaks down.
-Thus the F-states obtained by adiabatic increasing of $H_{R}$ are distinguished among all the F-states and they likely to have the lowest energy among them.
+Reaching $H_{R}/J\simeq2$ causes creation of vortex loops, at which point the reversibility of the $m(H_{R})$ curve breaks down.
+Thus the F-states obtained by the adiabatic increasing of $H_{R}$ are likely to have the lowest energy among all the F-states.

-Corresponding results for the $3d$ Heisenberg model ($n=3)$ shown in Fig. \ref{Fig-m_vs_HR_n=00003D00003D3_L=00003D00003D512_pbc} reveal a much smaller magnetization of the adiabatic F-state than for the $xy$ model ($n=2$).
+The results for the $3d$ Heisenberg model ($n=3)$ shown in Fig. \ref{Fig-m_vs_HR_n=3_L=512_pbc} reveal a much smaller magnetization of the adiabatic F-state than for the $xy$ model ($n=2$).
 Even for the system size as large as $L=512$, the computed magnetization is not much greater than the finite-size magnetization.
-This is because the F-state in the Heisenberg model is topologically protected by hedgehogs having much smaller energy than vortex loops of the $xy$ model.
+This is because the F-state in the Heisenberg model is topologically protected by hedgehogs.
+The latter have much smaller energy than vortex loops of the $xy$ model.
 Still, the nearly constant slope of $m(H_{R})$ in the region $1\lesssim H_{R}/J\lesssim3$ indicates the existence of the ordered state that is slowly destroyed by emerging singularities -- hedgehogs.
-The fraction of hedgehogs $f_{S}$ is shown on the right axis of Fig. \ref{Fig-m_vs_HR_n=00003D00003D3_L=00003D00003D512_pbc}.
+The fraction of hedgehogs $f_{S}$ is shown on the right axis of Fig. \ref{Fig-m_vs_HR_n=3_L=512_pbc}.